Working with the Alpine Package Keeper (apk)

 Installing Packages

-Once you know what package you want to install, you must know how to do that.
-Apk’s add command is more strict than the search command - wildcards are not available, for instance.
+Apk’s add command is stricter than the search command - wildcards are not available, for instance.
 However, the cmd:, so: and pc: prefixes are still available.

 While the so: prefix is still available for apk add, it is recommended that you avoid using it.
 This is because the provided library SONAME version can increase (for example, libmpack.so.0 may get updated, and become libmpack.so.1), in which case this will not update libmpack next time you run apk upgrade, and will instead fail.
 This is because so:libmpack.so.0 directly refers to that specific version of the library, and is typically used by packages, rather than users directly.